GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 - `TIMx` selects the Timer instance.
 - `channel` selects exactly one Timer channel for configuration and getters.
-- `channelMask` selects one or more already-configured PWM channels for one coherent output-state update.
+- `channelMask` selects one or more already-configured PWM channels for one coherent output-enable-state update.

 ### Why there is no PWM configuration structure

-Mode and polarity form the narrow channel-mode configuration transaction and are passed directly to `TIM_ConfigPWM()`.
+Channel mode and channel polarity form the narrow PWM-channel configuration transaction and are passed directly to `TIM_ConfigPWMChannel()`.
 Duty has a distinct lifecycle and preload/update contract, so it is configured separately.

 Frequency and GPIO output speed are deliberately absent: